qase-tms/qase-javascript/qase-jest/README.md

 Testing frameworks that use Jest as a test runner, such as Puppeteer, Appium, and Detox, can also be used with Jest reporter.

-To install the latest beta version, run:
+To install the latest version, run:

 ```shell
 npm install --save-dev jest-qase-reporter